18 Spectacular Spots To See SoCal Spring Wildflowers

 Chino Hills State Park

 Chino Hills State Park has become well-known for its “vibrant displays of spring wildflowers, which can blanket the hillsides and meadows with a riot of color.”
 Generally, peak viewing time is March to May.
-Be sure to check the website for updated reports regarding wildflower conditions.
-(As of March 28th, 2024, no significant wildflower bloom was reported.)
+Be sure to check their website and Facebook page for updated reports regarding trail and wildflower conditions.

 Diamond Valley Lake